 In fact, if you haven’t seen his remarkable TED Talk, that would be a good place to start.
 (It’s probably the most remarkably beautiful one you’ll ever see.)
 And then, enjoy the interview at the bottom of this article.

 Pretty amazing.
-Now, enjoy the interview, which is at the very bottom of this post.
+Now, enjoy the interview, which is over here.
 And thanks so much to Garrett for being so graceful and allowing this interview to be possible.
 I’ve interviewed a lot of people over the years, and I haven’t had that much fun in a long, long time.
 Garrett is a true gentleman.

 More episodes to follow, recorded with my new mic, no less.